giantswarm/rfc/crossplane/README.md

 #### Decision

-(b) Customers will be required to provide the keys.
+(2.b) Customers will be required to provide the keys.

 ### 3. Providers

-#### The list of Providers is pre-defined and immutable
+#### 3.a The list of Providers is pre-defined and immutable

 We deploy a provider that best matches the Cloud Provider's infrastructure:
 - AWS <https://github.com/crossplane-contrib/provider-aws>